marafathussain/ML_book_easy/chapters/chapter2.md

 - Remove some samples
 - Transform some features

-Six months later, you can't remember exactly what you did.
-Reviewers ask questions you can't answer.
+Six months later, you cannot remember exactly what you did.
+Reviewers ask questions you cannot answer.

 **Solution:**